Living-with-machines/T-Res/preprocessing/wikipediaprocessing/README.md

 ```
 Note that if you have set up the `test` mode, you can run the script using the flag `-t`, which will consider only a sub-part of the corpus.

-Next, you can aggregate all entity and mention counts in single .pickle file and save them in the `extractedResources/` folder by running:
+Next, you can aggregate all entity and mention counts in single `.json` file and save them in the `extractedResources/` folder by running:
 ```
 python preprocessing/wikipediaprocessing/aggregate_all_counts.py
 ```